 Collection & Retention of User Data

-Libraries should limit the amount of personal information collected by the LMS about patrons.
+Libraries should limit the amount of personal information collected by the LMS about users.
 In general, the library should collect the minimum amount of personal information required to provide a service or meet a specific operational need.
-Library policies developed around the collection of personal information should also cover the use of any free-text note fields associated with the patron’s record.
+Library policies developed around the collection of personal information should also cover the use of any free-text note fields associated with the user’s record.

 Personally identifiable information should not be retained in perpetuity.
 The library should establish policies for how long to retain different types of data and methods for securely destroying data that is no longer needed.
 For example, accounts that are expired or inactive for a certain amount of time should be purged.
 Retention policies should also cover archival copies and backups.